peterdikant/xair-remote/README.md

 within 3db of max it will lower the gain of the mic preamp by on step out of a 16 bit range.

-Somewhat graphically this confiugres the xtouch as:
+Somewhat graphically this configures the X-Touch as: